backstrap/backstrap/README.md

 #### Button

-Creates a Bootstrap button whose label is model-bound.
+Creates a Bootstrap button (a `button` tag with class="btn") whose label is model-bound.

 A simple example: